hioldbig/neighborFittingAlgorithm/README.md

 ------------------------------------------------------

 #### 1. caled
-directories of calculated structures,of which the sub-directories are listed as below,
+Directories of calculated structures,of which the sub-directories are listed as below,

 ```
 CONTCAR  OSZICAR  OUTCAR  POSCAR  slurm.out